phillima/arthas/joss-paper/paper.md

 Source code metrics retrieve information from software to assess its characteristics.
 Well-known techniques use metrics associated with rules to detect bad smells on the source code [@Lanza2006].
 However, traditional code metrics does not recognize code annotations on programming elements, which can lead to an incomplete code assessment [@Guerra2009].
 For instance, a domain class can be considered simple using current complexity metrics.
 However, it can contain complex annotations for object-XML mapping.
 Also, using a set of annotations couples the application to a framework that can interpret them and current coupling metrics does not explicitly handle this.

-To automate the process of extracting the code annotation metrics, we developed an open source tool called Annotation Sniffier (ASniffer).
+To automate the process of extracting the code annotation metrics proposed in [@LIMA2018], we developed an open source tool called Annotation Sniffier (ASniffer).
 It obtains the metrics values and outputs them in an XML report.
-The goal of this paper is to present this novel tool, since no other similar was found.

-Previous work [@LIMA2018c]
+The is run through the command line and requires three par

 ![ASniffer Simple Diagram](figures/asniffer.png)
 Figure 1: ASniffer Simple Diagram

+The first version of this tool was previously presented and published on a workshop[@LIMA2018c].
+The current version has an improved extensability mechanism as well as a more compact and complete report.

 # Metadata and Code Annotations